SWL-01/signalRstuff/README.md

 To run the application locally, follow these steps:

-Clone the repository: git clone https://github.com/swl-01/quick-draw-webapp.git Navigate to the project directory: cd quick-draw-webapp Restore the NuGet packages: dotnet restore
-Build the project: dotnet build
+Clone the repository: git clone https://github.com/SWL-01/signalRstuff.git Build the project: dotnet build
 Run the application: dotnet run
 Make sure you have the latest version of ASP.NET Core and the necessary dependencies installed on your machine.